Higher Laminations and Affine Buildings: Laminations for the space

 \subsection{Definition of laminations for the $\A$ space of a disc with marked points}

 We are now very close to getting a complete definition of higher laminations.
 We have defined the functions $f_{ijk}^t$ on virtual positive configurations in the affine Grassmanian.
-Moreover, because these virtual positive configurations come from positive configurations of flags the functions we have:
+Moreover, because these virtual positive configurations come from positive configurations of flags we have the following:

 \begin{prop} Suppose we have a virtual positive configuration of points in the affine Grassmanian $(x_i,\lambda_i)$.
 Then all the functions $f_{ijk}^t ((x_p, \lambda_p),(x_q, \lambda_q),(x_r, \lambda_r))$ for different $i$, $j$, $k$, $p$, $q$, $r$ satisfy the tropical relations satisfied by tropical points of $\A_{G,S}$.